netbiolab/scHumanNet/README.md

 ## Network Connectivity Deconvolution with user input geneset
 With scHumanNet we also provide a computaitonal framework to statistically asssess the connectivty of a given geneset at the cellular level of scHumanNets.
 In this example we use the Immune Checkpoint molecules(ICMs) as a geneset to assess in what celltypes these genesets have strong co-functional characteristic.
 In common cases user may use a DEG derived genesets or bulk sample derived signatures genes to find whether the genesets' cofunctionality is supported constructed scHumanNet models.

 The output of `Connectivity()` is a list with three elements: 1. the null distribution vector of selected random gene's connectivity.
 2. non-parametric pvalue of the user-input geneset.
-3. geneset vector that was detected in the input scHumanNet
+3. geneset vector that was detected in the input scHumanNet.

 ``` r
 data("ICMs")